zolex/vom/docs/README.md

 {
     private GenericModel $data;

-    #[Groups(['group-name', 'another'])]
     #[VOM\Mormalizer]
     public function getData(): array
     {
         return $this->data->toArray();
     }
 }

-$objectMapper->denormalize($data, Calls:class, context: ['groups' => ['group-name']]);
 ```

 > [!CAUTION]
-> It is possible to use the normalized data and denormalize it again to receive the exact same result, no matter how often you repeat this process.
+> It is possible to normalize data and denormalize a model while maintaining the exact same results, no matter how often you repeat this process.
-> If this is one of your requirements, and you are using Normalizer and Denormalizer methods, you have to careful how you store the injected data
+> If this is one of your requirements, and you are using Normalizer and Denormalizer methods, you have to be careful how you store the injected data
 > and how you return it, so that the results are matching.

 Here is a short example.
 Note, that the keys and structure returned from the normalizer method match the accessors from the denormalizer arguments.